-Boy or girl?
-That’s the first question we ask about new babies, new puppies and newly-found fossils.
-Fossils?
-Yep.
-Experts can tell if an ancient Egyptian mummy or a prehistoric human was a boy or a girl just by looking at the skeleton.
+Did you know that experts can tell if an ancient Egyptian mummy or a prehistoric human was male or female just by looking at the skeleton?